-The Outlook Sync is a separate application that links your OfficeTools database with your Outlook database in four different components.
+The Outlook Sync is a separate application that links your OfficeTools by CARET database with your Outlook database in four different components.
 Because this is a separate application it does need to be installed on each staff member’s workstation who wants this functionality.

 Once installed and setup, please keep in mind that the Outlook sync runs in the background.
 There isn’t anything that you need to do to push information, it will happen automatically.
 The only thing you want to do is make sure that your sync is running periodically by checking your system tray for the Outlook Sync icon (double yellow arrows).

 Please note, while setting up the Outlook Sync that each of the four components of the Outlook Sync can be turned on or off individually.